Can Guys and Girls REALLY Be Just Friends?

 In light of some amazing friendships I’ve had and have with guys, the fact that some people can’t conceive of an authentic male-female friendship is horribly depressing to me.
 It’s clear that those people are missing out on really valuable and important friendships.
 Beyond my belief that it’s beneficial to have a diverse group of friends (including gender diversity), as their perspectives will inevitably help shape your own and allow you to become a more informed and aware individual, I strongly believe that female-male friendships are an essential element of achieving overarching gender equality.
 Such friendships are historically very new, and are undeniably a product of the women’s movement.
 These relationships help to demolish misogyny, because when men really know women and love and value them in a way that supersedes sex, it becomes very difficult if not impossible to be sexist.
 A large part of men’s historical misogyny is due to being able to dehumanize women, and it becomes very difficult to dehumanize women when you are truly able to respect them, and are able to put specific faces and identities to a formerly homogenized group.

-More articles in WMC FBomb by Category: Feminism, Girls, LGBTQIA, Misogyny
+More articles by Category: Feminism, Girls, LGBTQIA, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Sexism, Sexuality, Discrimination, Identity, Male Allies
+More articles by Tag: Activism and advocacy, Sexism, Sexuality, Discrimination, Identity, Male Allies